Timwal78/CodeAgentX/replit.md

 ## Example Queries

+### Financial Analysis
 - "What was Apple's revenue growth over the last 4 quarters?"
 - "Compare Microsoft and Google's operating margins for 2023"
 - "Analyze Tesla's cash flow trends over the past year"
 - "What is Amazon's debt-to-equity ratio based on recent financials?"

+### Stock Screening (NEW!)
+- "Find the top 10 penny stocks with the most squeeze potential today"
+- "What are the top 5 stocks with a double bottom at the put wall with volume and momentum back upwards?"
+- "Show me stocks in a TTM Squeeze setup with Bollinger Bands inside Keltner Channels"
+- "Find MOASS candidates - stocks with volume surge, gamma potential, and squeeze setups"
+- "Scan for bullish patterns: cup and handle, ascending triangle, or golden cross"
+- "Which stocks have a bearish head and shoulders pattern forming?"
+- "Find stocks with unusual options flow and high gamma squeeze potential"

 ## How to Use